Why General Intelligence is the Engine of Workplace Performance

 A Racetrack Analogy

-Imagine a racetrack and three well-built cars, albeit with different size engines:
+Imagine a racetrack and three well-built cars, albeit with different-sized engines:

 • Car 110 (IQ 110)